Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Summary Conclusion

 \item[iv)] We used our pipeline to determine how well the FRB DM PDF can be described by a log-normal distribution, and for which number of FRBs this approximation breaks down \citep{2025arXiv250707090K}.
 We demonstrated that while this simple functional form provides an adequate description for a few hundred FRBs, the approximation becomes distinguishable from the true PDF for larger samples.

-\end{enumerate} We want to highlight that gas density profiles fit to hydrodynamical simulations can accurately predict the PDF of the DM without fitting the PDF itself, providing a non-trivial validation of the halo model approach for FRBs.
-This result suggests that FRBs, despite their sensitivity to gas distributed throughout the circumgalactic and intergalactic media rather than just within virialised halos, can still be modelled within a halo-centric framework when considering integrated quantities.
+\end{enumerate} \review{ We would like to reiterate that gas density profiles fitted to hydrodynamic simulations can accurately predict the PDF of the DM without fitting the PDF itself, thereby providing a non-trivial validation of the halo model approach for FRBs.} This result suggests that FRBs, despite their sensitivity to gas distributed throughout the circumgalactic and intergalactic media rather than just within virialised halos, can still be modelled within a halo-centric framework when considering integrated quantities.
 This opens the door for consistent multi-observable constraints on baryonic physics, including FRBs.